OmegaPointZero/nodechan/README.md

 + Thread metadata: posts, unique posters, replies, image replies
 + Frontend architecture for deleting threads, updating, etc
 + Custom 404 for invalid paths
++ Deleting a post/thread (modules to handle this are in place)

 ## To Implement:
 1. User-facing front end: